Pandouby/M223/README.md

 ### Starting the database server

-To start the database server, you need to ensure that you have the docker-compose file as well as an "init" folder in the same directory.
-The "init" folder should include an SQL file.
+To start the database server, you need to ensure that you have navigated to the docker directory of the project.
+If you are located in the docker directory run the command below.
-Then, you can start the database server by running the following command in the root directory of the project:

 ```sh
 docker compose up